I love using coupons when they save me money.

 Make your meal plan and create your shopping list from there.

-Check your shopping list against the coupons you have in your filing system.
+Check your shopping list against the coupons you have in your

 Pull out the coupons that match your shopping list and go shopping.